ethanux/Flask-API-Factory-Management-System/readme.md

-This API provides endpoints for loading data into a database, visualizing data, and retrieving information about devices and their parameters.
+Factory Management API provides endpoints for loading data into a database, visualizing data, and retrieving information about devices and their parameters.

 ## Setup